Drdraqounof/Loco-Test/Documentation/LOCO_CODING_KNOWLEDGE_BASE.md

 > Last Updated: March 15, 2026 at 04:08 PM EDT

+> **In plain terms:** This is the rulebook for how Loco should write, review, and debug code in this workspace.

 ## Purpose

 This document defines the baseline coding standards Loco should follow when generating, editing, debugging, or reviewing software in this workspace.